 Aspartame (Equal – Blue) is the methyl ester of a dipeptide of the naturally occurring amino acids aspartic acid and phenylalanine, and therefore, the only sugar substitute with an entirely natural composition.
 Virtually all proteins contain these two amino acids and they are present in most cells in our bodies.
 Phenylalanine is an essential amino acid, meaning it is one of the eight that must be included in our diets because we lack the biochemical pathways to make them ourselves.
 Aspartic acid is among the most common amino acids in natural proteins.
 It is just about impossible for a human to avoid eating foods with protein containing aspartic acid, phenylalanine, and the methyl ester functional group in quantities much larger than when ingesting aspartame as a sugar substitute.
 It is about 200 times as sweet as sugar, and the official Acceptable Daily Intake is 50 mg/kg of body mass, or at least ten times safer than other sugar substitutes and sugar itself.
 When ingested, it is hydrolyzed to the two naturally occurring amino acids which are absorbed into the blood stream as are other amino acids from the digestion of protein.
 These metabolites are then available for various metabolic pathways involving the amino acids such as the making of proteins and enzymes essential for our health.
 Like the other sugar substitutes mentioned above, aspartame is very much sweeter than sugar, and that is why it has almost no calories.
 The amount present in a blue package of Equal is so small that it is almost not visible.
 Most of what you see in that blue package is glucose and a starch derivative added for packaging purposes only.
 The downside of aspartame is its relatively short shelf-life.
 If you heat it, it breaks down to the two amino acids which have no sweet taste.
 This also happens over time which explains the expiration dates on containers of foods and drinks sweetened with aspartame.

 There is a warning label on all foods and beverages that include aspartame.
 The warning is related to the essential amino acid phenylalanine.
-Individuals with the extremely rare genetic condition known as PKU Syndrome must follow special diets that restrict the intake of this amino acid because of the absence of an enzyme that metabolizes tryptophan, which we make from phenylalanine.
-Too much phenylalanine in the diets of these people can lead to the toxic buildup of tryptophan with harmful consequences.
+Individuals with the extremely rare genetic condition known as PKU Syndrome must follow special diets that restrict the intake of this amino acid because of the absence of an enzyme that metabolizes phenylalanine.
+Too much phenylalanine in the diets of these people can lead to the toxic buildup of phenylalanine and a reduction in the amount of the essential amino acid tyrosine with harmful consequences.
 All babies born in the USA and most developed countries are tested for PKU at birth.
-Only 1 in 10,000 infants test positive for PKU.
+Only 1 in 12,000 infants test positive for PKU.

 Aspartame has been the victim of numerous internet hoaxes.
 It is one of the most studied food additives by the FDA, and no harmful effects have ever been shown in legitimate scientific research.
 This is really not surprising when you know what it is.
 Aspartic acid and phenylalanine are already in our diets in the proteins we eat, and so is the methyl ester functional group (one glass of wine or beer contains far more than a twelve pack of diet soda).